sunpy/sunpy/doc/source/guide/plotting.rst

     plt.title("A simple Plot")
     plt.show()

-The show() command open a plot on the screen and blocks execution (meaning you can't do anything with the prompt or your script freezes) until the plot window is closed.
-For reasons that are not very clear, the creators of matplotlib designed the show() command so that it would only work once.
+The show() command opens a plot on the screen and blocks execution until the plot window is closed.
+For The show() command only work once.
 If you were to call show() on the plt object again after the above code is executed nothing happens.
-Apparently, this confusing behavior is something that the matplotlib devs get complaints about often and so this may change in the future (or may already have changed depending on your choice of backend).
+Apparently, this confusing behavior is something that the matplotlib devs get complaints about often and so this may change.
 A discussion about this can be found `here
 <http://stackoverflow.com/questions/5524858/matplotlib-show-doesnt-work-twice>`_.
 Don't be confused by another command called draw().
 This is only used while in interactive